RytisBnk/Realpro/README.md

 [Xampp](https://www.apachefriends.org/index.html) for hosting the website.
 Apache, MySql and PHP are included in the instalation and don't have to be installed separately.

 [Composer](https://getcomposer.org/download/) for managing dependencies.
-I recomend download the installer and not bother with the command line installation method.
+I recommend to download the installer and not bother with the command line installation method.

 **Handy, but not necessarily needed:** <br/>
 [Github desktop](https://desktop.github.com/) - a conveniant tool for collaboration with git.
 Provides a graphical user interface for git, so work can be done without using the git bash.

 ### Cloning the repository